 The approach presented in this paper for dimensionality reduction in very large datasets is based on the theory of Copulas and the LU-decomposition method (Forward Substitution).
-The main goal of the method is to reduce the dimensional spaces of data without losing important/interesting information.
-On the other hand, the goal is to estimate the multivariate joint probability distribution without imposing constraints on specific types of marginal distributions of dimensions.
-Figure 1 shows an overview of the proposed reduction method which operates in two main steps.
+The main goal of the method is to reduce the dimensional.

 Figure 1: Overview of the proposed reduction method.